We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 As a general rule, you can expect the price of a diamond to increase 10-20 percent for every step up the clarity scale.

-You should choose an SI1 diamond if:
+Opt for an SI1 diamond if:

 - You’re looking for the most affordable option that still has the potential to be eye-clean